Types of T-Joints and Lap Joints

 A simple glued and screwed T-joint, using supporting blocks, makes effective shelving units or bookcases.

-Glue and screw blocks to each side of the casing, and thenand screw the shelving to the blocks.
+Glue andblocks to each side of the casing, and then and screw the shelving to the blocks.
 On heavier shelving, — say, over 200 mm.
 (8 in.) wide — use the housing joint.

 A firmly fixed support block restricts shrinkage or expansion across the grain, which can be considerable.